kpreeti2588/Hub88/README.md

 - In case of container creation give error, then please check for the **correct IAM role creation** OR set **docker daemon connection with AWS** in your local or from remote machine.
 Either of the option will work.  <br />

-- On Remote machine, all pre-requisites are fulfilled by ansible/install_nginx.yaml
+- On Remote machine, all pre-requisites are fulfilled by ansible/install_nginx.yaml    <br />

 - **Please use Terraform aws provider ~>3.0.**   <br />